taosdata/TDengine/docs/en/09-tools/70-seeq.md

 ### Using Seeq for data analysis

 #### Data Source configuration

+Configuring a Seeq data source connection to TDengine Cloud or a local installation instance does not have any essential differences.
+After logging in to TDengine Cloud, select "Programming - Java" and copy the JDBC URL string with the token provided.
+Then, use this JDBC URL string to fill in the DatabaseJdbcUrl value in the Seeq Data Source configuration.

+Please note that when using TDengine Cloud, you need to specify the database name in your SQL commands.

 Please login with Seeq administrator and create a few data sources as following.